sdpython/lecture_citation/_doc/dessin_anime/a.rst

     Zankyou No Terror
     Junketsu no Maria
     Lupin the Third: Mine Fujiko to Iu Onna
-    Shingeki no Bahamut : Genesis
     Jormungand
     Robotics;Notes
     Sakurasou no Pet na Kanojo
     Shinsekai Yori
-    Suisei no Gargantia
     Aru Tabibito no Nikki
     Gatchaman Crowds
     Hourou Musuko